pac4j/pac4j/documentation/how-to-secure-a-java-application-with-oidc.md

 }
 ```

-The `ProfileManager` gives you the profile saved in the session after login.
-For OpenID Connect it is an `OidcProfile`, which exposes the standard claims as typed getters and keeps the raw tokens:
+Now that the user is authenticated, how do we get their information?
+The `ProfileManager` reads the profile saved in the session.
+For OIDC, this is an `OidcProfile`, with getters for the standard claims and access to the raw tokens:

 ```java
 final var profile = (OidcProfile) profileManager.getProfile().orElseThrow();